pauljos/ssoulss/website/_posts/2025-12-16-wtf-musk-kamath.md

 ## Caveats and responsible sharing

 This write-up is intentionally cautious.
 Public conversation often gets condensed into headlines and clips that lack context.
 If you plan to share or republish, I recommend linking to the full episode and avoiding paraphrases that turn back-of-the-envelope remarks into firm predictions.

-## Want more?

-- I can expand any of these sections with timestamps and direct quotes if you provide a transcript or link.
-- I can produce a short social-thread summary for sharing.
-- I can create an edited 60–90 second highlight script for use as a clip.

-Which would you like next?